 “including” means including but not limited to.

-“Indemnified Liabilities ” means any (a) settlement amounts approved by the indemnifying party, and (b) damages and costs finally awarded against the indemnified party and its Affiliates by a court of competent jurisdiction.
+“Indemnified Liabilities” means any (a) settlement amounts approved by the indemnifying party, and (b) damages and costs finally awarded against the indemnified party by a court of competent jurisdiction.

 “Intellectual Property” or “IP” means anything protectable by an Intellectual Property Right.

-“Order Form ” means a quote issued by Chronicle to Customer specifying the Services Chronicle will provide to Customer under this Agreement.
-If Customer orders the Services from Reseller, the Order Form means the document(s) exchanged between the Reseller and Chronicle specifying the Services Chronicle will provide to Customer under this Agreement.
+“Order Form” means an order form executed by Customer and Chronicle, or a quote issued by Chronicle to Customer, specifying the Services that Chronicle will provide to Customer under this Agreement.
+If Customer orders Resold Services, the Order Form means the document(s) exchanged between a Reseller or Distributor, as applicable, and Chronicle specifying the Services Chronicle will provide to Customer under this Agreement.

 “Payment Due Date” means 30 days from the invoice date.

-“Prices” means the prices for the Services described in an Order Form or amendment to this Agreement.
+“Prices” means the prices for the Services or Software described in an Order Form or amendment to this Agreement.